avine/formation-angular-base/doc/course/public/13_more_on_components.md

 <!-- separator-vertical -->

-## Appendix - Component queries 2/2
+## More on Components - Queries 2/2

 - `afterNextRender` allows you to achieve (almost) the same result as `AfterViewInit`